-For all systems and equipment that are expected to perform in a way or under conditions that were not considered in their original design, the licensee should conduct an assessment of their potential availability, effectiveness, and limitations for use in support of an IAMP.
-Existing systems may warrant design enhancement if the assessment reveals that the potential consequences of severe accidents are such that the existing systems may not provide the desired preventive and mitigating capabilities.
+For the systems and equipment that are expected to perform in a way or under conditions that were not considered in their original design, the licensee should conduct an assessment of their potential availability, effectiveness, and limitations for use in support of SAM.
+Existing systems may warrant design enhancement if the assessment reveals that the consequences of severe accidents are such that the existing systems may not provide the desired preventive and mitigating capabilities.

-Essential reactor monitoring features and instrumentation for diagnosing reactor state should be identified and assessed for severe accident conditions, and reasonable assurance should be provided that they will function reliably and provide meaningful data.
+Essential reactor monitoring features and instrumentation for diagnosing reactor state should be identified and assessed for severe accident conditions in providing data.

-The validation of an IAMP should also include an assessment of the adequacy and sufficiency of supplementary equipment and consumables (fuel and water inventories) used to maintain or restore nuclear fuel and containment cooling for coping with beyond-design-basis initiating events.
+The validation of integrated accident management should also include an assessment of supplementary equipment (or EME) and consumables (fuel and water inventories) used to maintain or restore nuclear fuel and containment cooling for coping with beyond-design-basis initiating events.